 Stillwater real estate is some of the most expensive in Oklahoma, although Stillwater house values don't compare to the most expensive real estate in the U.S.

-Stillwater is a decidedly white-collar city, with fully 85.25% of the workforce employed in white-collar jobs, well above the national average.
+Stillwater is a decidedly white-collar city, with fully 86.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Stillwater is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Stillwater who work in teaching (14.92%), office and administrative support (12.84%), and sales jobs (11.73%).
+There are especially a lot of people living in Stillwater who work in teaching (15.91%), sales jobs (12.88%), and office and administrative support (12.02%).

 In addition, Stillwater is a major college town that has a very high percentage of its residents over 18 years old who are college students.
 Naturally, collegiate life has a major influence on local Stillwater culture, lifestyle and entertainment options.
 Stillwater really pulses to the beat of the academic calendar.
 In Stillwater every fall, returning students reinvigorate the community, who you will notice are all over town, buying groceries, out with friends, and getting acquainted or re-acquainted with each other and Stillwater.
 One of the beneficial effects that colleges provide is that they tend to be lasting institutions that deliver direct economic benefits to the local economy in the form of such things as jobs for faculty and staff, and spending by students.
 Stillwater benefits directly from this.

 Stillwater is a very ethnically-diverse city.
 The people who call Stillwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stillwater residents report their race to be White, followed by Asian.
-Important ancestries of people in Stillwater include Irish, English, Dutch, and Italian.
+Important ancestries of people in Stillwater include Irish, English, Italian, and Scottish.

 The most common language spoken in Stillwater is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.